New South Wales Standard suburban carriage stock: History

 To provide rolling stock for the electrification of Sydney's suburban rail network, steel carriages were ordered.

 The initial 50 power cars were built in England by Leeds Forge Company and shipped to Australia in knocked-down condition.
 They were assembled by Eveleigh Carriage Workshops (10) and Clyde Engineering (40) between April and October 1925.

-Initially numbered 2213-2262, they entered service being inserted into sets with Bradfield carriages for haulage by steam locomotives until the early days of electrification of the suburban network in 1926.
+Initially, they entered service being inserted into sets with Wooden motor carriages for haulage by steam locomotives.
+All these cars both timber and steel were originally numbered as first class carriages EBB2112-EBB2260 and second class carriages EFA2114-EFA2262 until the early days of electrification of the suburban network in 1926.

 At this stage they were renumbered C3101 to C3150.